DanielCoutoVale/Dependencies/README.md

 # Dependencies
 A library for ranked universal dependencies.

+For an introduction to ranks, see [the motivation for ranks](RANKS.md).

 This library includes scripts to load linguistic descriptions in UD and SYS files and analyzed texts in CONLLU files into a MySQL base.
 It also includes scripts to translate a text analysis from a linguistic description